junukwon7/Camo/README.md

 Camo is a multi-scale camouflage generator using simple quantization.

 # Descriptions
-This program gets 1024 by 768 24-bit bmp file as input.
+This program gets a 1024 by 768 24-bit bmp file as input.
 It automatically quantizes and maps colors and generates top-10 color tones regard to the ratio.
 Because the program generates the pattern using quantaization the quality doesn't matter.

 # Examples
 | Input            |  Output |